hashicorp/terraform-provider-rightscale/website/docs/r/cm_server.markdown

 * `optimized` - (Optional) A flag indicating whether Instances of this Server should be optimized for high-performance volumes

 * `cloud_href` - (Required) The ID of the cloud with the ssh key you want

+* `tags` - (Optional) Any tags you want attached to the server and any instances created from this server object

 ## Attributes Reference